webosose/website/content/en/docs/tutorials/js-services/developing-external-js-services.md

 External JS services must be packaged in a web app.
 Therefore, before creating a JS service, make sure you have a web app to package with the external JS service.
 If such a web app is not available, create a web app as described in [Creating Web Apps]({{< relref "developing-external-web-apps#creating-web-apps" >}}).

 This page describes the steps to develop an external JS service using CLI.
-For detailed information on the commands used in this tutorial, see [CLI commands] ({{< relref "cli-user-guide#cli-commands" >}}).
+For detailed information on the commands used in this tutorial, see [CLI commands]({{< relref "cli-user-guide#cli-commands" >}}).

 ## Creating JS Services